 - Have at least some hands-on familiarity with wet lab molecular biology (sequencing protocols, tissue culture, PCR, etc.).

-Note that if you wish to join the Griffith Lab as a PhD or MSTP student, you must normally first gain acceptance to the Washington University graduate program, choose a program within DBBS, and rotate through 2-4 labs (one of which would be the Griffith Lab).
+Note that if you wish to join the Griffith Lab as a PhD or MSTP student, you must first gain acceptance to the Washington University graduate program, choose a program within DBBS, and rotate through 2-4 labs (one of which would be the Griffith Lab).
 After that, we can discuss the possibility of joining the lab.
 We cannot accept students directly prior to acceptance to WashU.
-We are affiliated with the following DBBS programs: Computational and Systems Biology (CSB), Human Statistal Genetics (HSG), Molecular Genetics and Genomics (MGG), and Molecular Cell Biology (MCB).
-We can take students from other programs if the student is a good fit for the Griffith Lab.
+We are affiliated with the following DBBS programs: Cancer Biology (CB), Computational and Systems Biology (CSB), Human Statistal Genetics (HSG), Molecular Genetics and Genomics (MGG), and Molecular Cell Biology (MCB).
+We can also take students from other programs if the student is a good fit for the Griffith Lab.